hoppersroppers/training/Core/1.IntroductionToHacking/6-IntroToInsecurity/How/EverythingElse.md

 	* You ran someone elses code and gave them access
 	   * How?
+	   * Check for outdated extensions
+	   Check to see apps youve given access to your email/fb whatever
+* Check to see devices with access to your email
 	* Phishing
 https://ssd.eff.org/en/module/how-avoid-phishing-attacks
 	 * Or you got cred phished (can be done via phone, email, chat, in a form)